e-miguel/Task-XMen/README.md

 ### HTML Website

 This is the HTML website deployed on an EC2 instance using the attached reference architecture.
-I implemented all the resources outlined in the reference architecture.
+I implemented all the resources outlined in the task and reference architecture.

 ![image](https://github.com/e-miguel/Task-XMen/assets/134418850/3e72a9d3-959b-4cba-8681-82ed8a1823fe)

 ![image](https://github.com/e-miguel/Task-XMen/assets/134418850/7895a728-2192-4cc2-b884-13fb9e43053d)

 ![image](https://github.com/e-miguel/Task-XMen/assets/134418850/cdce5f5c-fd64-4c3d-9740-64e989c25c57)